AlexandraPast/Visual_Analytics/Assignment3_Transfer_learning/README.md

 # Assignment 3 - Transfer learning + CNN classification

-The files in here are part of repository for my course in Visual analytics.
+The files here are part of the repository for my course in Visual analytics.

 ## Contribution:
 I worked on this code alone.

 ## Assignment description
 The aim of this assignment was to take the CIFAR10 data set and use pre-trained CNN VGG16 for feature extraction and classification.
-By using a CNN we dont have to turn the data to grayscale or flatten them, which means we can keep a lot of potentially important information about the data.
-By using a CNN like VGG16 we can also use the fact it has already been pretrained on large quantities of data and so they are more efficient than a model starting from 0.
+By using a CNN we don't have to turn the data to grayscale or flatten them, which means we can keep a lot of potentially important information about the data.
+By using a CNN like VGG16 we can also use the fact it has already been pre-trained on large quantities of data and so they are more efficient than a model starting from 0.

 #### The specific tasks were:
 Your .py script should minimally do the following: